braze-inc/braze-docs/_docs/_user_guide/administrative/company_settings.md

 ---

 {% alert warning %}
-Any edits to the **Company Settings** section will apply to every Braze user account that is attached to your company.
+Any edits made within **Admin Settings** section will apply to every Braze user account that is attached to your company.
 {% endalert %}

 <br>